Skip to content

 2. Respond by January 26, 2024

-This Notice of Resolution is a summary of the proposed settlement, which has been preliminarily approved by the EEOC.
-If the Administrative Judge declines to issue a final approval of the settlement after a Fairness Hearing, the monetary and equitable relief described in the Settlement Agreement will not be available.
+This Notice of Resolution is a summary of the settlement, which has been approved by the EEOC.
 The complete proposed Settlement Agreement with all its terms and a copy of the Administrative Judge’s decision certifying the class can be found at www.usmssettlement.com.
 This website has been authorized by the U.S. Equal Employment Opportunity Commission.
 This website is not operated by the U.S. Marshals Service.
 To get a hard copy of the proposed Settlement Agreement, Administrative Judge’s decision, or to get answers to your questions:

 Claims Administrator Class Counsel